St Patrick’s Day (March 17): History, Celebration, Tradition, Meaning And Jokes

 When did the meaning of Saint Patrick’s Day change?

-The evolution of St. Patrick’s Day into the ruckus it’s now associated with may, in fact, have been solely an Irish-American construct.
-Despite the fact that the feast day has been observed in Ireland since the 9th or 10th century, it was in New York City that the first parade took place when in 1762 Irish soldiers serving with the English military marched through Manhattan to a local tavern.
+It's possible that St. Patrick's Day was exclusively created by Irish-Americans before it developed into the chaos that it is today known for.
+While the feast day has been celebrated in Ireland since the ninth or tenth century, the first parade happened in New York City in 1762 when Irish soldiers serving in the English military marched through Manhattan to a nearby tavern.

 Why do we wear green on St Patrick’s Day?